Policy 5520A

 Eligibility for Student Housing

-Approved students, staff, and Resident Assistants, may live in on-campus housing under the following conditions:
+Approved students, family members, and employees may live in on-campus housing under the conditions that are specified in the Housing Handbook.

 Facilities and Services of Student Housing

 The College’s residence halls offer a variety of amenities to the student residents.
-Specific information pertaining to these amenities, e.g., dining services, parking, laundry, computer labs and exercise rooms, shall be published in the Housing Handbook, which is published annually and distributed to residents.
+Specific information pertaining to these amenities (e.g., dining services, parking, laundry, computer labs and exercise rooms) shall be published in the Housing Handbook.

 Safety and Security

-Board Policy 3910L and the President’s Procedure details the steps that shall be taken to “comply fully with the letter and spirit of the Crime Awareness and Campus Security Act of 1990 (Public Law 102-542), renamed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act in 1998, referred to as the Clery Act.”
+Policy 3910L details the steps that shall be taken to “comply fully with the letter and spirit of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, referred to as the Clery Act.”

 Each Resident Assistant shall be trained annually so they are able to: